UPDATED NOVEMBER 2025

 4. Adapt to evolving reader preferences:

-For longevity in an author career, you should stay attuned to changing reader preferences and consumption patterns.
+For longevity in an author’s career, stay attuned to changing reader preferences and consumption patterns.
 For instance, shorter-form content, interactive storytelling, or multimedia elements can cater to the demand for bite-sized, engaging experiences.
 By adapting your writing style and format, you can meet the evolving needs of readers.
+AI-tools can help you do this.

 5. Stop worrying about other people and things you can’t control: